Adaptation of olfactory receptor abundances for efficient coding

-In the following we give a short derivation of the connection between the diagonal elements of precision matrices and goodness-of-fit parameters.
+In the following we give a short derivation of the connection between the diagonal elements of precision matrices and linear prediction of receptor responses.

-Let us thus work in the particular case in which there is one copy of each receptor and there is no noise, so that $Q = R$, \textit{i.e.,} $Q_{ij} = \avg{r_i r_j} - \avg{r_i} \avg{r_j}$.
+Let us work in the particular case in which there is one copy of each receptor and where there is no noise, so that $Q = R$, \emph{i.e.,} $Q_{ij} = \avg{r_i r_j} - \avg{r_i} \avg{r_j}$.
 Without loss of generality, we focus on calculating the first diagonal element of the inverse overlap matrix, $A_{11}$, where $A = Q^{-1}$.
 For notational convenience, we will also denote the mean-centered first response variable by $y\equiv r_1 - \avg{r_1}$, and the subsequent ones by $x_a\equiv r_{a+1} - \avg{r_{a+1}}$.
 Then the covariance matrix $Q$ can be written in block form

 where $M$ is